 Although it can be made out, the reflection of the air vent is much harder to see.

 Imagine the benefits truckers could experience from using polarized sunglasses in settings like this.

-There are at least three different styles of these "trucker sunglasses" on the market (as shown below through our affiliation with Amazon.com):
+There are at least three different styles of these "trucker sunglasses" on the market (as shown below through our affiliate relationship with Amazon.com):

 |Shielded||Spring Lock||Clip On|

 With his shielded polarized sunglasses on top of his head, Mike enters the code to gain access to his assigned shower at a truck stop.

 Except when weather causes subdued lighting, Mike almost always wears his polarized trucker "shades" while driving during the day.